renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 ## This repository contains the official documentation of Team "Los Grises Jr" for the Future Engineers category at the World Robot Olympiad 2026.

-Our project focuses on developing an autonomous vehicle capable of navigating dynamic environments using computer vision and precise steering control.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6422e0d6-8cc2-4bbc-beaf-4bbada98c140" width="1000" />
 </p>